thisisxolani/ivyarc/frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Note: For backend setup, refer to the backend documentation under `workspace/ivyarc/backend/`.
+This frontend README intentionally avoids backend instructions to prevent confusion.